L-Andrade/LFA/README.md

 # Installation

-1. Download as ZIP (Clone or download -> Download ZIP)
+1. Download as ZIP directly from here or from [Zenodo](https://zenodo.org/record/1283403#.Wxg3diAo9PZ)
 2. Go to your Python Modules folder:
     1. Open Autopsy
     2. Tools > Python Plugins
 3. Unzip the downloaded ZIP inside the folder opened by Autopsy
-4. Rename the LFA-master folder to LFA (this shouldn't be required)
-5. Restart or start Autopsy to compile all the libraries and files
+4. Restart or start Autopsy to compile all the libraries and files
-6. Open your case and run the LFA file ingest module
+5. Open your case and run the LFA file ingest module
-7. Run the LFA Report Module with the desired options
+6. Run the LFA Report Module with the desired options
-8. Open the default report (HTML) or go to Reports in the Tree Viewer to choose a report to open
+7. Open the default report (HTML) or go to Reports in the Tree Viewer to choose a report to open

 # Authors